MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/live-re-troubleshoot-windows-boot.md

 ---
 # Use LiveRE tool to troubleshooting Windows boot problems

 The LiveRE tool is an image that can be used to boot a machine from USB.
 This tool is helpful in troubleshooting No-Boot issues.
-It can also be used to allow remote access to support professionals, access to non-booting machine through a jump server.
+It can also be used to allow remote access to support professionals, access to non-booting computer through a jump server.

 > [!NOTE]
 > This article is intended for use by support agents and IT professionals.